-In the hype of A.I., we are observing a world where States are increasingly adopting algorithmic decision-making systems as a magic wand that promises to "solve" social, economic, environmental, and political problems.
-As if machines were able to erase societal biases and structural inequalities, instead of just automating them, we are gradually observing States using narratives around tech innovation for spending public resources in questionable ways, sharing sensitive citizen data with private companies and, ultimately, dismissing any attempt of a collective, democratic and transparent response to core societal challenges.
+In the hype of artificial intelligence (AI), we are observing a world where states are increasingly adopting algorithmic decision-making systems as a magic wand that promises to "solve" social, economic, environmental and political problems.
+As if machines were able to erase societal biases and structural inequalities, instead of just automating them, we are gradually observing states using narratives around tech innovation for spending public resources in questionable ways, sharing sensitive citizen data with private companies and, ultimately, dismissing any attempt of a collective, democratic and transparent response to core societal challenges.

 Latin America is not an exception.
-Throughout the region, governments are in the stage of testing and piloting a wide variety of Artificial Intelligence systems to deploy public services.
-In an initial mapping exercise1, we could identify 5 trending areas: Education; Judicial System; Policing; Public Health, and Social Benefits.
-Among such trends, we decided to focus our case-based analysis on A.I. projects applied in the overlap of education and distribution of social benefits.
+Throughout the region, governments are in the stage of testing and piloting a wide variety of AI systems to deploy public services.
+In an initial mapping exercise, we could identify five trending areas: education; judicial system; policing; public health, and social benefits.
+Among such trends, we decided to focus our case-based analysis on AI projects applied in the overlap of education and distribution of social benefits.
 What are the feminist and human rights implications of using algorithmic decision-making to determine the provision of social benefits and other public services?
-As machines are designed and operated by the very same humans in power, these artificial intelligence systems are mostly likely to cause or propagate harm and discrimination based on gender and all it's intersectionalities of race, class, sexuality, age, territoriality, therefore, posing worrisome trends that should be of concern to feminist movements.
+As machines are designed and operated by the very same humans in power, these AI systems are mostly likely to cause or propagate harm and discrimination based on gender and all its intersectionalities of race, class, sexuality, age, territoriality, therefore, posing worrisome trends that should be of concern to feminist movements.

-Taking Latin America as a point of departure, as it is where we both as researchers and feminists originate from, this investigation seeks to contribute to the development of an anti-colonial feminist framework to question Artificial Intelligence systems that are being deployed by the public sector, particularly focused social welfare programs.
-Our ultimate goal is to develop arguments that enable us to build bridges for advocacy with different human rights groups, particularly feminists and LGBTIQ + groups, especially in Latin America, but not only.
-We hope that, in collectivity, we can foster conversations towards an overarching anti-colonial feminist critique to address governmental trends of adopting A.I. systems that are not only disregarding human rights implications but are also, once again, replicating heteropatriarchy, white supremacy and colonialism through neoliberal technosolutist narratives exported to the world by Silicon Valley.
+Taking Latin America as a point of departure, as it is where we both as researchers and feminists originate from, this investigation seeks to contribute to the development of an anti-colonial feminist framework to question AI systems that are being deployed by the public sector, particularly focused social welfare programmes.
+Our ultimate goal is to develop arguments that enable us to build bridges for advocacy with different human rights groups, particularly feminists and LGBTIQ groups, especially in Latin America, but not only.
+We hope that, in collectivity, we can foster conversations towards an overarching anti-colonial feminist critique to address governmental trends of adopting AI systems that are not only disregarding human rights but are also, once again, replicating heteropatriarchy, white supremacy and colonialism through neoliberal techno-solutionist narratives exported to the world by Silicon Valley.